Intelligent-Imaging-Center/Spectral-Reconstruction/README.md

-# Learnable Reconstruction Methods from RGB Images to Hyperspectral Imaging: A Survey
+# Computational Reconstruction from RGB to Hyperspectral Imaging: A Survey

 A list of papers and resources for spectral reconstruction from images.
 This page will continue to be updated and will upload our latest research results.